AustralianBioCommons/human-omics-data-sharing-field-guide/pages/other_repositories.md

 ### scRNA-tools

-[scRNA-tools](https://www.scrna-tools.org/) is a registry for software to analysis single-cell RNA-seq data [(Zappia, Phipson, and Oshlack 2018)](https://www.zotero.org/google-docs/?v3UOD4).
+[scRNA-tools](https://www.scrna-tools.org/) is a registry for software to analysis single-cell RNA-seq data {% cite zappia_exploring_2018 %}.
 There are over 1300 tools in over 30 categories that have been added to date.
 Users can [nominate new tools](https://www.scrna-tools.org/submit) to be added through a webform.
 [Stats](https://www.scrna-tools.org/analysis) on the tools are presented and tools can be queried and sorted in a number of different ways, such as by the number of citations or how recently it was updated.

 ### WorkflowHub